COVID-19 UPDATE -STATE OF OHIO SOCIAL DISTANCING STILL IN PLACE.

 Wickliffe’s Seven City Parks

 For a city of four square miles, Wickliffe hosts a spectacular seven city parks.
 Located conveniently around the City, the parks provide activities for residents of all ages.
 The City has two swimming pools (at Coulby and Jindra Parks) and a Splash Park (Orlando Park).
 Three of the parks were re-named after residents who perished in service to our country (Featherston, Intihar and Jindra Parks).
-A listing of all the parks and the amenities they provide are listed below.
-Pavilions at the various parks may be reserved by residents by calling the Recreation Department or by emailing a permit found online at our City website.
+Map with location for each park, their amenities and “Request for Pavilion Permit” is linked to each park listed below.
+Pavilions at these various parks may be reserved by residents only by contacting the Recreation Department.

 28730 Ridge Rd.

 1950 East 296th.
 St.

 Rules & Regulations at all City Parks